Jumpstart Scenario Write-up Guidelines

 Pull requests and issues

-Rather you are working on a new scenario or updating an existing one, a scenario should be submitted with a dedicated pull request and an issue to make the review process easy and clean.
+Rather you are working on a new scenario or updating an existing one, a contribution must be submitted with a dedicated pull request (PR) to make the review process easier.

-For existing scenarios, please also create a new issue using the “Bug report” template.
+If you are updating an existing scenario, please create a new issue using the “Bug report” template.

-The Azure Arc Jumpstart repository follows a specific folder structure that you should get familiar with before creating a new scenario.
+The Azure Arc Jumpstart GitHub repository follows a specific folder structure that you should get familiar with before creating or updating a scenario.

-- Automations, scripts, templates, json files, etc. should be placed under each Azure Arc pillar that corresponds to each scenario.
+- Automation, scripts, templates, JSON & YAML files, etc. must be placed under each Azure Arc technology that corresponds to each scenario.

-- The guide for the scenario should be under docs and follow a similar structure.
+- The guide for the scenario must be under docs and follow a similar structure.